About Kinesis

 • Creation of font parser for TrueType fonts and media parsers for images and MP3s

-• Writing of a full AS2 parser, semantic analyzer and code generator from scratch using ANTLR
+• Writing a full AS2 parser, semantic analyzer and code generator from scratch using ANTLR

 • Development of a stateful ActionScript compiler capable of very fast (sub-second, even back then!) recompiles of large class hierarchies

-• Designing and documenting of a server-side architecture and API for easy integration into a server side environment
+• Designing and documenting a componentized API for easy integration into a server side environment

 • Creation of a simple, fast, and efficient Java Swing UI for interactive execution